 Rentals and shuttles may be available from any of several outfitters serving the Dolores and surrounding rivers.
 Other outfitters elsewhere in Colorado and other states may also provide services on the Dolores River.

 The Upper Dolores River between Stoner Bridge and the Town of Dolores is a beautiful place where canoeists and kayakers can enjoy one of Colorado's prettiest whitewater rivers.
 What it lacks in technical merit is more than made up for by its serene and spectacular scenery.
 The water is fast moving and cold.
 The season is short.
-Access problems make paddling the full length of this run in a day mandatory, so unless you are up for an approximately 17 mile paddle go somewhere else.
-The nice thing about this trip, beside the great ride and awesome scenery, is that when you finish you are at the town of Dolores and can get a restaurant meal so that you do not have to set up, prepare and eat after a long day on the river.
+The nice thing about this trip, beside the great ride and awesome scenery, is that when you finish you are at the town of Dolores and can get a restaurant meal so that you do not have to set up, prepare and eat after a day on the river.
 And if you do not stop at Joe Powell Park, then you will soon find yourself on McPhee Reservoir, so don't miss that last take-out in Dolores.